Automotive Service Technician

 The Automotive Service Technician apprenticeship offers you excellent working knowledge of all of a vehicle's systems.

-Among the systems covered in this Auto Service Technician program are: engines, electrical/electronics, fuels, transmissions and drivelines, steering, suspension and brakes.
-Before heading out to an on-the-job experience, you attend courses at Ashtonbee Campus, among which are:
+Among the systems covered in this Auto Service Technician program are engines, electrical/electronics, fuels, transmissions, drivelines, steering, suspension and brakes.
+Before beginning an on-the-job experience, you attend courses at Ashtonbee Campus, including:

 - Drive Train Systems

 To be eligible for this apprenticeship program, you must be currently employed as an apprentice.

 - The program's earn-while-you-learn training approach means that you are compensated for the time you spend with your employer.

 - During the in-school portion of the Automotive Service Technician program, you may qualify for income support through Employment Insurance Canada benefits or training allowance.